RosboneMako/MakoDistortion2/README.md

 BOOM and CRISP<br/>
 Boom and Crisp are Hi/Lo cut filters to let you adjust the EQ going into the Amp.
-Boom is an adjustable Low Cut filter.
-The Boom adjusts the steepness of the filter.
-Crisp is a typical 1st order High Cut filter.
-Crisp can be helpful with cleaner amps that are distorting too much.
+Boom and Crisp are typical 1st order Low/High Cut filters.

 SLOPE<br/>
 MD2 amps use two styles of clipping: Hard and Soft.
 The slope control mixes